 The City of West Sacramento currently provides sanitary sewer service to the residents of the City.
 The service provides for both the collection and treatment of the wastewater generated within the City.
-The application pending before LAFCo, if approved, would amend the Sphere of Influence of the District and annex the City of West Sacramento into the District.
+The application pending before LAFCo, if approved, would amend the Sphere of Influence of SRCSD (District) to include the City of West Sacramento.
+Annexation will be processed as a separate project after adoption of a Waste Water Services Agreement between the District and the City of West Sacramento.

-The City will continue to operate and maintain the local collector system.
+After annexation, the City will continue to operate and maintain the local collector system.
 After connecting to the District, the City of West Sacramento will decommission its existing treatment plant.
-The District will only provide for interceptor and treatment services.
+The District will only provide interceptor and treatment services to the City of West Sacramento.
 This agreement is very similar to the District's agreements with the Cities of Folsom and Sacramento.
-The City of West Sacramento will continue to be responsible for the collection of wastewater.
-However, after connection to the District, it will terminate treatment operations and decommission the treatment plant.